Want to know what to post on Twitter for business?

 Want more Twitter giveaway ideas?
 Check out this ultimate guide on creating viral Twitter promotions to boost your brand’s growth effectively.

 Here’s something that can convince you to promote your products on Twitter: 93% of people who follow businesses on Twitter plan to buy from them in the future.

 So, why not give them a nudge and let them know about your best-selling products?
 After all, they’re already following you so they already know about your brand.

-In an example below, Starbucks does this type of tweet best with their product placement tweet.
+In the example below, Starbucks does this type of tweet best with their product placement tweet.

 Pro-tip: In addition to promoting your products to your Twitter followers, why not promote them to your website visitors as well?

-By using Custom Twitter Feeds Pro, you can easily show a Twitter feed of your existing products on your sidebar area.
+By using Twitter Feed Pro, you can easily show a Twitter feed of your existing products on your sidebar area.

 Here’s an example of Starbucks’ Twitter feed displayed on a website’s sidebar.
 And the best part?
 It took us under 5 minutes to make this visually appealing widget.